 Famous Daughters & Sons

-Portland-Maine-born celebrities include actors Anna Kenrick and Liv Tyler, Olympians Ian Crocker and Joan Benoit Samuelson, author Stephen King, and many others.
+Portland-Maine-born celebrities include actors Anna Kendrick and Liv Tyler, Olympians Ian Crocker and Joan Benoit Samuelson, author Stephen King, and many others.
 A statue of another famous son, 19th-century poet Henry Wadsworth Longfellow, presides over Longfellow Square in the heart of downtown Portland.

 Water & Fire